skroczek/go-simple-json-store/README.md

 ## Encryption at rest

 It is possible to save the data encrypted through the Encrypted Backend.
 The encrypted backend acts as a proxy before the actual backend.
-The passphrase in the environment variable ACME_RESTFUL_PASSPHRASE is used for encryption.
+The passphrase in the environment variable GO_SIMPLE_JSON_STORE_PASSPHRASE is used for encryption.

 ### Usage